Stonewall National Monument: Second Trump administration

 Originally, the U.S. National Park Service (NPS) website for the monument discussed the transgender and queer communities.
-After U.S. president Donald Trump signed Executive Order 14168 in 2025, mandating that the federal government and federally funded entities cease any promotion of "gender ideology", all references to transgender and queer people were removed from the website.
-The news was first reported on February 13, 2025.
+U.S. president Donald Trump signed Executive Order 14168 in 2025, mandating that the federal government and federally funded entities cease any promotion of "gender ideology", references to transgender and queer people were removed from the website; the news was first reported on February 13, 2025.
 The Stonewall Inn Gives Back Initiative and The Stonewall Inn issued a joint statement the same day, saying:

 "This blatant act of erasure not only distorts the truth of our history, but it also dishonors the immense contributions of transgender individuals — especially transgender women of color — who were at the forefront of the Stonewall Riots and the broader fight for LGBTQ+ rights."

 The statement went on to spotlight Marsha P. Johnson, Sylvia Rivera, and "countless other trans and gender-nonconforming individuals" as "central to the resistance we now celebrate as the foundation of the modern LGBTQ+ rights movement."
 Rallies were held to protest the erasure of trans and queer history from the Stonewall National Monument website, although New York State's own official LGBTQ Monument on the Hudson River shoreline has deliberately preserved all trans and queer references.

-In mid-2025, references to bisexuality were also seemingly removed from the NPS website.
+In mid-2025, references to bisexuality were also removed from the NPS website.
 The term LGB was largely changed to "lesbian and gay", with only two mentions being made to bisexuality compared to the previous eight.
-SFist described these removals as examples of LGBT erasure.
+SFist described these removals as examples of LGBTQ erasure.

+In February 2026, the Trump administration removed the rainbow flag from the monument.
+Politicians such as Mayor Zohran Mamdani and Manhattan borough president Brad Hoylman-Sigal criticized the move.
+City officials promised to re-install the rainbow flag, and with other protesters they raised their own rainbow flag with the US flag on the same pole, three days later.
+In response to a lawsuit from the Gilbert Baker Foundation and other advocacy groups, the Trump administration reversed its position in April 2026 and stipulated that the National Park Service would maintain a rainbow Pride flag at the monument.
+The National Trust for Historic Preservation listed the location on their 2026 America's 11 Most Endangered Historic Places list due to federal erasure of LGBTQ history.